Frequently Asked Questions

 Swimming

-Yes, groups are permitted to visit the Reserves that are open to the public.
+Yes, groups are permitted to visit the nature reserves that are open to the public.

 For groups interested in visiting Grant's Woods Nature Reserves, we ask that you contact our office to book the date.
 This Reserve is also the location of our office and we have regular meetings and activities, so the parking lot can fill up quickly.
 A bus will not fit in our parking area and there is not enough space to turn around.
 We do not have Education staff, but may be able to connect you with a Conservancy volunteer if you are looking for a walk leader.

-You can also check our Events Calendar to ensure there are not activities planned on other Reserves.
+You can also check our Events Calendar to ensure there are not activities planned on other nature reserves.

 If you are visiting the Carden Alvar and specifically Wylie Road, please be respectful of other visitors - do not block the road.